theosanderson/theo.io/content/post/2021-02-02-ons_extraction/index.md

   hugodown::md_document:
     fig_width: 6
     fig_asp: 0.59
-rmd_hash: 5b90def42dba3378
+rmd_hash: 0a303bb487b42b33

 ---

 **Summary:** The ONS Coronavirus Infection Survey is an immensely valuable scientific project measuring prevalence of coronavirus in the community.
-However some useful data have only been released in graphical form which makes them hard to re-analyse.
-I extracted a line-list like dataset containing: swab date, overall Ct value, symptomatic status, and number of genes detected (1, 2 or 3) from a [preprint](https://www.medrxiv.org/content/10.1101/2020.10.25.20219048v1) describing testing work from 26 April--11 October 2020.
-Here I [make this data available](/ons_ct_values_and_symptoms.csv) for further analysis, and describe the extraction process.
+However some useful data have been released only in graphical form which makes them hard to re-analyse.
+Here I describe how I went about turning one of these graphs back into data using R and briefly explore what it can tell us about SGTF in samples today.

 <hr>

 ### Background

 The ONS infection survey is an extremely valuable and well-conducted piece of work.
 As I discussed in [a previous post](/post/2021-01-22-ons-data/) sometimes the raw data outputs can be subject to different interpretations.

+One challenge in interpreting this data in that post was that information on the relationship between the number of genes detected and the distribution of Ct values was not available.
+I resorted to calculating this by calculating the Ct value in different regions, and relating this to the areas mean Ct value.
+But what I really wanted was a line list containing Ct value data for each test, along with how many genes were detected (and ideally further information).

+I have since discovered that some of this data is available in [a preprint](https://www.medrxiv.org/content/10.1101/2020.10.25.20219048v1) published by the survey team in October 2020.
+Specifically, for me - the most valuable data is the figure below, which depicts individual tests with their Ct values, symptomatic status, and number of genes detected.

 ![](ons_scatterplot.svg)

+Unfortunately this data is only presented graphically.
+But since they are present in a vector format we can get them back out and create a dataset.
+Here is how I went about this in R.

 <div class="highlight">